Planning Your Trip

 Sports: Philly is a sports city, and there are a variety of different venues and teams here to cheer on.
 Football fans can check visit Lincoln Financial Field to check out an Eagles game.
 During baseball season, the Philadelphia Phillies often play home games at Citizens Bank Park.
 And yes, there are plenty of local boxing gyms and events that you can attend if you want to have a Rocky moment.

 What to Eat and Drink

 The cocktail scene in Philly is also worth trying out.
-There are actually a number of speakeasy-style places that serve wonderful craft cocktails like The Randstead Room, Hop Sing Laundromat and The Franklin Bar.
+There are actually a number of speakeasy-style places that serve wonderful craft cocktails like The Ranstead Room, Hop Sing Laundromat, and The Franklin Bar.
 There’s also a burgeoning craft beer scene in the area with places like Dock Street and Forest and Main, serving a variety of local, national, and international beer selections.